315+ Telescopes Ranked

 • The Sky-Watcher Heritage 150P and Heritage 130P, both of which share the same accessories and features apart from different apertures, provide significantly brighter and sharper views than the ExploraScope 114AZ and other small reflectors, with the added benefits of a collapsible tube and high-quality included accessories.

-• The Orion StarBlast 4.5 Astro is another scope we recommend – essentially a Z114 clone.
-It is marketed at a rather high price for what you get, however, so we’d recommend it only if our other recommended options of similar or greater aperture are unavailable.
+• The Orion StarBlast 4.5 Astro is another scope I recommend, essentially a Z114 clone.
+It is marketed at a rather high price for what you get, however, so I’d recommend it only if my other recommended options of similar or greater aperture are unavailable.

 For other telescope recommendations, read our article on ‘Best Telescopes’ or view our Telescope Ranking page.